-Are you feeling tired, sluggish or simply uninterested in things which used to excite you?
+Are you feeling tired, sluggish or simply disinterested in things that used to excite you?
 These 10 tips will help to boost your energy and revive your get-up-and-go.

 1. Eat breakfast